tamarakaufler/go-calculate-for-me/instrumentation/monitoring/README.md

 # Monitoring

-Prometheus monitoring and alerting system is used to provide useful insight into the performance and possible issues of the fe service API.
+Prometheus monitoring and alerting system is used to provide useful insight into the performance and possible issues of the api service API.

 ## Prometheus installation